 Have you ever asked a salesperson why they missed their sales quota?
 Have you ever received a single and straightforward answer as to why this occurred?
 Probably not.

 You are far more likely to receive an abundance of responses than a single, overarching reason.
 Answers may include:

-They may be true, false, or somewhere in between, but the fact remains that the salesperson missed their target, and a fix must be introduced.
+They may be true, false or somewhere in between, but the fact remains that the salesperson missed their sales target and a fix must be introduced.

 When you lose a deal, it is very easy just to shrug your shoulders and walk away.
 However, by taking this approach you are losing out on an incredible opportunity to learn what to do better next time.
 Every lost deal provides insight, even if it’s where you messed things up.

 Was it a price issue, functionality, sales tactic or perhaps timing that made you lose the deal?
-Obtaining the answer is vital.
-You need to take a chance to learn where you went wrong so that next time you can get it right.
+This answer is vital because it allows you to learn where you went wrong so that next time you can get it right.

-This process of discovery can be an uncomfortable, one that will force you to correspond with a business that just said you were not good enough to earn them as a client.
+This process of discovery can be uncomfortable, as it forces you to correspond with a business that just said you were not good enough to earn them as a client.
 Leave your pride at the door and approach the situation as if you had won the deal.
-Remember: What you take away from the interaction will help you sell in the future.
+Remember: What you take away from the interaction will help you sell better in the future.

-As a sales manager, it’s important that your team go through this process and provide feedback on what they found.
+As a sales manager, it’s important that your sales team go through this process and provide feedback on what they found.
 The more candid, the better, so this should be encouraged even if it means admitting fault.
-Encouragement of gaining this information is important and should be a requirement after any lost deal.

 After finding the cause (or at least trying), it’s time to conduct a retrospective.